What is a good pension pot to have by retirement?

 The contribution limits are much lower – $6,000 per year for those under 50 and a $1,000 additional contribution limit for those over 50.

 The beauty of IRAs is you are in charge.
-You open them with any broker you want and can invest in any assets.
-You have more flexibility, but don’t get the employer match.
+You open them with any broker and can invest in any assets.
+You have more flexibility but don’t get the employer match.

 Investing in both your 401K and IRAs is the best way to diversify your retirement funds and maximize the money you have available for retirement.